Concentration Phenomenon of Semiclassical States to Reaction-Diffusion Systems: Introduction

-{Step 1} : Prove that, for any $\eps>0$ small, the functional $\Phi_{\eps}$ possesses nontrivial critical points minimizing the functional $\Phi_{\eps}$ among all its critical points on $E$, which are indeed ground states to \eqref{equation}.
-To achieve this, we shall bring in the generalized Nehari manifold corresponding to the functional $\Phi_{\eps}$ and prove the existence of minimizers to the functional $\Phi_{\eps}$ subject to the manifold.
+{Step 1} : Prove that, for any $\eps>0$ small, the functional $\Phi_{\eps}$ possesses nontrivial critical points minimizing the functional $\Phi_{\eps}$ among all its critical points, which are indeed ground states to \eqref{equation}.
+To achieve this, we shall bring in the generalized Nehari manifold corresponding to the functional $\Phi_{\eps}$ and demonstrate the existence of minimizers to the functional $\Phi_{\eps}$ subject to the manifold.
 Notice that, in our scenario, for any $x \in \R^N$, the modified nonlinear function $f_{\eps}(x, \cdot)$ defined by \eqref{deff} is only nondecreasing but not strictly increasing on $[0, \infty)$.
-In addition, the functional $\Phi_{\eps}$ is not $\mathcal{T}$-upper semicontinuous, where the topology $\mathcal{T}$ is induced by \eqref{deftopy}.
-This enables that the approaches developed in \cite{KrSz, Pan, SzWe} for investigating strongly indefinite problems are not directly applicable to our problem.
-To overcome this difficulty, we first need to borrow some ideas from \cite{Med}, where the author succeeded in attaining the existence of ground states to a strongly indefinite problem without imposing the strict monotonicity condition on the nonlinearity.
-However, it is required in \cite{Med} that the associated energy functional is $\mathcal{T}$-upper semicontinuous.
-As a result, only with the ideas from \cite{Med} in hand, it is not enough to derive the existence of minimizers to the functional $\Phi_{\eps}$ on the manifold.
-For this reason, we also need to employ some elements from \cite{ChWang, KrSz}.
-At this moment, we are able to establish a linking-type argument to our problem, see Lemma \ref{deformation}, by which the desired existence result then follows.
-We remark that, in \cite{ChWang}, a linking-type result was obtained without $\mathcal{T}$-upper semicontinuous assumption in order to discuss the existence of bound states to a nonlinear Schr\"odinger-type equation, where an additional condition was added.
-This turns out that adapting the elements from \cite{ChWang} to our problem is highly nontrivial.
-Our arguments in this direction are new as far as we know and extend the ones in \cite{Med} by removing the $\mathcal{T}$-upper semicontinuous assumption on the associated energy functional.
-We believe that they may be applied to other problems.
+In addition, the functional $\Phi_{\eps}$ is not $\mathcal{T}$-upper semicontinuous, where the topology $\mathcal{T}$ is induced by the norm given by \eqref{deftopy}.
+This enables that the approaches developed in \cite{KrSz, Pan, SzWe} used to investigate the existence of solutions to strongly indefinite problems are not directly applicable to our problem.
+To overcome this difficulty, we need to borrow ideas from \cite{Med}, where the author succeeded in attaining the existence of ground states to strongly indefinite problem without imposing the strict monotonicity condition on the nonlinearity.
+However, $\mathcal{T}$-upper semicontinuity of the energy functional is required there.
+Therefore, we also need to employ elements from \cite{ChXi, ChWang, GuZh, KrSz}, where the existence of solutions to strongly indefinite problems was considered without imposing $\mathcal{T}$-upper semicontinuity assumption.
+Let us remark that the adaption of ingredients from the existing literature to our problem is highly nontrivial, because we work in distinctive setting.
+At this moment, we are able to establish a new linking-type argument to our problem, see Lemma \ref{deformation}, by which the desired existence result follows necessarily.
+The argument we establish is new and extends the previous ones, which holds under more general conditions and may be applicable to other problems.